clue/bitbake-react/README.md

 ## Quickstart example

-Once [installed](#install), you can use the following code to access the Docker API of your local docker daemon:
+Once [installed](#install), you can use the following code to tell bitbake to build the linux kernel:

 ```php
 $loop = React\EventLoop\Factory::create();